 In 2009, Jenice, founded and became the President & CEO of Just The Beginning Inc., a non-profit 501 c(3) organization equipped to serve Oklahoma.
 Just The Beginning intentionally fashions to institute a paradigm shift in the traditional method of providing assistance to women.
 Just The Beginning is committed to servicing an ongoing and life-giving model, focused toward guiding women on the path of restoration and renewal of life.
 Just The Beginning aspires to build productive and successful women of high esteem who positively impact their communities.

 Jenice is dedicated as a weekly volunteer at David L. Moss Criminal Justice Center, the Oklahoma Department of Corrections, teaching and training discipleship at her church Going Hard For Christ, and giving one-on-one time to individuals while equipping them with life development planning, mentoring, case management, and on-going accountability.

 While Jenice is committed to the day-to-day operations of the organization, she is also committed to trampling the head of injustice while advocating for the families who have fallen victim to the Oklahoma systems that govern minimum mandatory sentencing of non-violent drug offenders.
-In doing so, Jenice currently and actively participates with the Tulsa County transition from jail to community initiative, called Outside Inside Collaboration for Justice, the Oklahoman's for Criminal Justice Reform, and is an active member of the Community Connection Coalition Commitee.
+In doing so, Jenice has actively participated with the Tulsa County transition from jail to community initiative, called Outside Inside Collaboration for Justice, the Oklahoman's for Criminal Justice Reform, and is currently an active member of the Community Connection Coalition Committee.